flalom/drugsens/README.md

 </details>

 ### Reporting Issues
-If you encounter any bugs or have suggestions for improvements, please file an issue using our [GitLab]("https://git.scicore.unibas.ch/ovca-research/DRUGSENS/issues").
+If you encounter any bugs or have suggestions for improvements, please file an issue using our [GitLab Issue]("https://git.scicore.unibas.ch/ovca-research/DRUGSENS/issues").
 Be sure to include as much information as possible to help us understand and address the issue.

 Please make sure to file the issue in gitlab as the GitHub is a mirror repo.